chemerisuk/better-dom/README.md

 No need to worry about when and how the extension will be initialized.
 As a result it's much simpler to create your own [components](#elastic-textarea) or to write [polyfills](#placeholder-polyfill) for old browsers.

-### elastic textarea
+#### elastic textarea
-This is a textarea extension which autoresizes textarea to contain all text:
+This is a textarea extension which autoresizes itself to contain all entered text:

 ```js
 DOM.extend("textarea.elastic", {